web-widget/shared-cache/README.md

 ## Create global `caches` and `fetch`

-The `SharedCache` project creates a `fetch` function that conforms to the definition of the Web [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), but extends it.
+The global `caches` object needs to be defined beforehand.
+The `caches` object is a global instance of the `CacheStorage` class.

 ```ts
 import { CacheStorage, type KVStorage } from '@web-widget/shared-cache';